 To reduce the impacts of livestock on riparian areas, lower stocking rates, fencing or provision of additional watering points and supplements away from watercourses may be used (Burrows 2000; Fisher et al. 2004; Martin et al. 2006).
 Fencing riparian zones enables spelling and better control of cattle which reduces the risk of erosion, sediment and nutrient input into waterways (Greiner 2009).
 Studies have found that sediment yields can be reduced by up to 50% after one year of cattle exclusion (Bartley et al. 2010).
 One of the constraints to fencing riparian areas and installing additional watering points is costs, which often make this management option not appealing to land managers (Agouridis et al. 2005).
-Further, permanently removing a portion of the pastures from production could further reduce productivity (Agouridis et al. 2005).
-To overcome some of the financial constraints, land managers can implement grazing of the riparian areas for short time periods when the stream is least sensitive to the effects of grazing (Agouridis et al. 2005).
+Further, permanently removing a portion of the financial constraints, land managers can implement grazing of the riparian areas for short time periods when the stream is least sensitive to the effects of grazing (Agouridis et al. 2005).
 Fencing riparian zones can also have long term financial benefits by reducing mustering costs and the time it takes land managers to check rivers for stock and remove bogged cattle (Burrows 2000).